krishnendu-04/Optimizing-IT-Support-Team-Performance-Using-Advanced-Analytics/README.md

 ### [Kaggle](https://www.kaggle.com/datasets/suvroo/technical-support-dataset/data)

 ### 📄 What the Data Contains
-Number of rows: 2330
+Number of rows: 50

-Number of columns: 22
+Number of columns: 7

 Each row of the dataset represents an one support ticket.

 The dataset includes the information regarding:
- - Status and source of the channel of the ticket
+ - Status of the ticket
  - Geographic information
- - Support level and number of interactions with the agent
  - Priority and Category of the ticket
- - SLA Complaince of the ticket
- - Creation and response time
+ - Creation and resolution time
- - Agent group handling the ticket

 ### 🧱 Key Columns
 Status - Current state of the ticket
 Priority - Urgency level of the ticket
-Source - Channel used to raise the ticket
-Topic - Type of issue reported
-Agent Group - Support team assigned to the ticket
-Created Time - Timestamp when the ticket was created
+Created At - Timestamp when the ticket was created
-First Response Time	- Timestamp of the first agent response
-Resolution Time	- Timestamp when the issue was resolved
-Close Time	- Timestamp when the ticket was formally closed
-Agent Interactions - Number of interactions required to resolve the ticket
-Product Group - Product or service related to the issue
+Resolution Time	- Hours it took to solve the issue Category - Service related to the issue
-Support Level - Tier handling the ticket
 Country - Country from which the ticket was raised

 ---